 Live markets commentary from FT.com

-Somewhere, on the shores of Switzerland’s Lake Léman — not far from the famous Geneva jet d’eau — is a high-security warehouse facility so robust and so discreet it’s hard to distinguish from the sort of vault that usually stores gold bullion.
+Somewhere, on the shores of Switzerland’s Lake Léman — not far from the famous Geneva jet d’eau — is a high-security warehouse facility so impregnable and so discreet it could easily be used to store large volumes of gold bullion.

 Yet for Stephen Burton, the founder of wine brokerage Bordeaux Cellars that’s not its most exciting attribute.
 He’s keen on the other more bespoke features, like climate control.
 Read more

 US growth hopes lifted by housing data || Olam hits back at Muddy Waters allegations || Kabul Bank review details massive fraud || Russian mobile listing raises $1.7bn || Record special payouts from US companies || Markets update || China is definitely not a currency manipulator || Why the ESM rules OK || China’s woeful stockmarket Read more